kimdurante/gis-workshop-waml-template/content/acquisitions.md

 * Scholarly research
 * Special projects and support initiaitves

 Data often are acquired as 'collections', meaning they contain multiple layers relating to a common theme, place, or event.
-It is crucial to understand what access and use restrictions apply before downloading and distributing data.
-This may require consultation with the data provider or publisher.
-It is useful to identify rights information and other similarities by performing an assessment of the data and/or opening files in a GIS.
+It is crucial to understand what access and use restrictions apply before downloading and distributing data and may require consultation with the data provider or publisher.
+Rights information and other similarities amongst the data can sometimes be gathered by performing an assessment of the collection and/or examining files in a GIS.

 ## Assessment ##